green-john/savingDeposits/README.md

 - Add user frontend.
 - Add some vue material library so shit looks better.
 - Figure out how to pass values dynamically.

+## Next actions:

+- Frontend to CRUD deposits.
+- Backend/Frontend to search deposits
+- Backend/Frontend for report
+- Figure out Table for users.